Science and STEAM

 Science at Village School

 At Village School, we teach the science curriculum using the STEAM philosophy.
+This means that our science activities incorporate:

-We also find ways to include the key concepts and skills of science in our everyday classroom experiences, with a view to teaching children how to learn on topics that interest them.
+We also find ways to include the key concepts and skills of science in our everyday classroom experiences, to teach children how to learn on topics that interest them.
 Our flexible approach to learning also allows us to choose relevant and meaningful topics for exploring science, whether that’s current world events or the latest nature discovery on our bush school campus.
 And we adapt specific activities to suit the abilities and passions of each child, to keep them motivated and excited about learning.

 Examples of science activities